dgreif/homebridge-hatch-baby-rest/README.md

 npm i -g homebridge-hatch-baby-rest
 ```

-### Configuration For Hatch Baby Rest+ (WiFi night light)
+### Configuration For Hatch Baby Rest+ (WiFi night light) And Rest Mini

-The Rest+ night light uses WiFi to directly interact with Hatch Baby's api.
-This allows you to access all of your Rest+ lights by simply providing your Hatch Baby email/password.
+The Rest+ night light and Rest Mini use WiFi to directly interact with Hatch Baby's api.
+This allows you to access all of your Rest+/Rest Minis by simply providing your Hatch Baby email/password.

  ```json
 {